 Clinic/patient interactions are often challenged by time constraints and variable levels of understanding of medical concerns.
 HRSA has funded various tools to build health literacy.
-One example is Well Versed: Connecting Black MSM to HIV Care, which presents videos and other information for Black MSM, and their providers, on dealing with interactions at various stages: before, during, and after the visit.
+One example is Well Versed: Connecting Black MSM to HIV Care (no longer available), which presents videos and other information for Black MSM, and their providers, on dealing with interactions at various stages: before, during, and after the visit.

 Other HRSA tools focus on building clinician and other staff competency so that they better communicate with their patients.
 They include:

 - The In It Together Health Literacy Project, a series of tools "to help health professionals incorporate health literacy approaches into their services."

 - His Health: Engaging Black MSM in HIV Care and Prevention, online provider trainings to improve the delivery of HIV services for Black men who have sex with men (MSM).

 - Making Sure HIV Patient Self-Management Works: A Training Workshop for HIV Care Providers, a training curriculum to teach providers about patient self-management so that they can work more effectively in partnership with their patients.
 See also Consumer and Provider Shared Decision-Making in Health Care, a review of the co-equal role of consumers and health care provider staff.

 Understanding what's going on during the medical appointment is one thing.
 Grasping the details of health insurance coverage is quite another.
 Health Coverage Resources for Consumers covers the basics, like picking a plan, staying covered throughout the year, and dealing with taxes.
 Also included is information on Medicare, which is increasingly important as a growing proportion of people with HIV are aging and transitioning to Medicare for their health care payment needs.